- Language Proficiency

 Born and raised in Monterey, California.
 Jimmy had his first audition at Ventura Junior College, Tennessee Williams’ “Cat On A Hot Tin Roof” and surprisingly won the understudy role as Brick Pollitt the alcoholic ex-football player.
 He soon caught the acting bug and signed with his first agent Jim Bridges the father of actor Todd Bridges of the hit sitcom series “Diff’rent Strokes from there on, booked his first national commercial for “American Express”.

-Jimmy is a versatile actor who is seen on television and film in Asia, Europe and America.
-His film credits include the award winning “L’Empire Du Tigre”, “Kung Fu Killer”, “The Shadow”, “The Lowlife”, “Tiger Team-Der Ber der 1000 Drachen”, “Ovunque Tu Sia”, “American Yakuza”, “Robocop 3” and “Showdown In Little Tokyo”.
+Jimmy’s versatility as an actor is evident in the myriad of roles he has been seen in from theatre, television and film all over the world.
+His film credits include the award winning “L’Empire Du Tigre”, “The Shadow”, “The Lowlife”, “Tiger Team-Der Ber der 1000 Drachen”, “Ovunque Tu Sia”, “American Yakuza”, “Robocop 3” and “Showdown In Little Tokyo”.
 He also guest starred in “Martial Law”, “Brooklyn South” and “J.A.G” in Hollywood.

-Most memorable role was starring opposite the 2x Golden Globe Award Winner the late-David Carradine (Kill Bill Vol.2) and Daryl Hannah (Wall Street) as his love interest in “Kung Fu Killer”.
+His most memorable role to date was starring opposite the 2x Golden Globe Award Winner the late-David Carradine (Kill Bill Vol.2) as Bingo and with Daryl Hannah (Wall Street) as his love interests in the television special “Kung Fu Killers”.

 Aside from acting; Jimmy was the Associate Producer on the feature film “Dance With The Dragon” starring Jason Scott Lee (Dragon: the Bruce Lee Story) and Fann Wong (Shanghai Knights), as well as one of the founding fathers of Olympic style wrestling in Singapore.